Contingencies And Guarantees

 Hi-MedComplaint.
 Refer to Note 4 for further discussion on the Unsecured Debentures.

-On April 20, 2020, a shareholder filed a class action lawsuit with the SDNY against the Company (the “Class Action Lawsuit”) and is seeking damages for an unspecified amount against the Company, its former Chief Executive Officer, its current Chief Financial Officer and others for alleged false and misleading statements regarding certain proceeds from the issuance of long-term debt, that were held in escrow to make interest payments in the event of default on such long-term debt.
-On July 9, 2020, the SDNY issued an order consolidating the Class Action Lawsuit and the
+On April 20, 2020, a shareholder filed a class action lawsuit with the USDC against the Company (the “Class Action Lawsuit”), and is seeking damages for an unspecified amount against the Company for alleged false and misleading statements regarding certain proceeds from the issuance of long-term debt, that were held in escrow to make interest payments in the event of default on such long-term debt.
+On July 9, 2020, the USDC issued an order consolidating the Class Action Lawsuit and the

 Hi-MedComplaint and appointed a lead plaintiff (“Lead Plaintiff”).
 On September 4, 2020, the Lead Plaintiff filed a consolidated amended class action lawsuit against the Company (the “Amended Complaint”).
-On November 20, 2020, the Company and its Chief Financial Officer filed a Motion to Dismiss the Amended Complaint.
-On January 8, 2021, the Lead Plaintiff filed an opposition to the Motion to Dismiss the Amended Complaint.
-The Company and its Chief Financial Officer’s reply to the opposition was filed on February 22, 2021.
-The Motion to Dismiss remains pending before the SDNY.
+On November 20, 2020, the Company filed a Motion to Dismiss the Amended Complaint.

 On July 13, 2020, the Company announced the proposed Recapitalization Transaction.
-On September 14, 2020, at the meetings of Secured Lenders, Unsecured Debentureholders and the holders of the Company’s common shares, options and warrants (collectively, the “Securityholders”), the Securityholders voted in support of the Recapitalization Transaction.
+On September 14, 2020, at the meetings of Secured Lenders, Unsecured Debentureholders and the holder of the Company’s common shares, options and warrants (collectively, the “Securityholders”), the Securityholders voted in support of the Recapitalization Transaction.
 On October 5, 2020, the Company received final approval from the Court for the Plan of Arrangement.
-Completion of the Recapitalization Transaction is subject to the Company obtaining the Requisite Approvals.
+Completion of the Recapitalization Transaction is subject to, among other things, such other approvals, as may be required by the Court, and the receipt of all necessary regulatory approvals and approval by the Canadian Securities Exchange.
 As such, no amounts have been accrued with respect to the Recapitalization Transaction.
 On January 29, 2021, the notice of appeal with respect to the final approval for the Plan of Arrangement received by the Company on November 5, 2020 was dismissed by the British Columbia Court of Appeal.
-On June 15, 2021, the Company and the Lenders agreed to amend the date by which the Recapitalization Transaction pursuant to the Plan of Arrangement is required to be implemented by from June 30, 2021 to August 31, 2021.

 On July 23, 2020, a proposed class action was issued in the Ontario Superior Court of Justice in Toronto against the Company, the Company’s former Chief Executive Officer, and the Company’s Chief Financial Officer.
 The plaintiff seeks to certify the proposed class action on behalf of all persons, other than any executive level employee of the Company and their immediate families, who acquired the Company’s common shares in the secondary market on or after May 30, 2019, and who held some or all of those securities until after the close of trading on April 5, 2020.
 Among other things, the plaintiff alleges statutory and common law misrepresentation, and seeks an unspecified amount of damages together with interest and costs.
 The certification motion and leave to proceed motion for a secondary market claim under the Securities Act (Ontario) have not yet been scheduled.

 During the year ended December 31, 2020, the Company received demand letters (the “Employee Demand Letters”) from two former employees, claiming combined damages of $1.2 million.
-During the six months ended June 30, 2021, the Company reached a full and final settlement of less than $0.1 million with the employee claiming a total of $0.5 million.
-Subsequent to June 30, 2021, the Company reached a full and final settlement of less than $0.3 million with the employee claiming a total of $0.7 million.
+Subsequent to March 31, 2021, the Company reached a settlement of less than $0.1 million with one of the employees claiming a total of $0.5 million; however, both parties are still in the process of negotiating a full and final settlement.
+The remaining claim for a total of $0.7 million is still outstanding.
+The Company intends to vigorously defend itself in this manner; however, the ultimate disposition is not known at this time.

-On December 16, 2020, MPX New Jersey, LLC (“MPX NJ”) filed a complaint against the Company in the Superior Court of New Jersey Chancery Division – Monmouth County seeking preliminary and final injunctive relief.
+On December 16, 2020, MPX New Jersey, LLC (“MPX NJ”) filed a complaint against the Company in the Superior Court of New Jersey Chancery Division—Monmouth County seeking preliminary and final injunctive relief.
 Subsequently, on February 3, 2021, the court issued an order, denying MPX NJ’s request for injunctive relief; provided, however, that the court ordered that the area of the Pleasantville, New Jersey cultivation facility currently growing and/or cultivating cannabis shall remain under the control of MPX NJ and be accessed under the supervision of MPX NJ.
 On March 11, 2021, MPX NJ, iAnthus Capital Management, LLC (“ICM”) and INJ executed a consent for a final judgement on the matter, which was ordered by the court on March 17, 2021.
-The final judgment ordered that: (i) MPX NJ’s Motion for Preliminary Injunction is denied in part for the reasons stated in the court’s February 3, 2021 order and for those reasons set forth by the court on the oral record; (ii) the area of the Pleasantville facility currently growing and/or cultivating cannabis shall remain under the control of MPX NJ and be accessed only under the supervision of or with the consent of MPX NJ; and (iii) the matter be closed and this order constitute the final judgment and order of the court; (iv) the parties expressly preserve all rights to appeal the court’s February 3, 2021 order denying MPX NJ’s Motion for Preliminary Injunction and granting MPX NJ certain relief, as well as the final order and judgment; and (v) in the event the February 3, 2021 order from the court is vacated on appeal, both the February 3, 2021 order and the final order and judgment is also vacated (the “Final Judgement”).
-On May 1, 2021, the period to file an appeal of the final judgment expired.
-MPX NJ, ICM and INJ did not file an appeal of the final judgment and accordingly, the Final Judgement remains in effect and the matter is deemed terminated as of May 1, 2021.
+The final judgment ordered that: (i) MPX NJ’s Motion for Preliminary Injunction is denied in part for the reasons stated in the court’s February 3, 2021 order and for those reasons set forth by the court on the oral record; (ii) the area of the Pleasantville facility currently growing and/or cultivating cannabis shall remain under the control of MPX NJ and be accessed only under the supervision of or with the consent of MPX NJ; and (iii) the matter be closed and this order constitute the final judgment and order of the court; (iv) the parties expressly preserve all rights to appeal the court’s February 3, 2021 order denying MPX NJ’s Motion for Preliminary Injunction and granting MPX NJ certain relief, as well as the final order and judgment; and (v) in the event the February 3, 2021 order from the court is vacated on appeal, both the February 3, 2021 order and the final order and judgment is also vacated.

-On January 13, 2021, a class action complaint was filed against iAnthus Empire Holdings (“IEH”) in the SDNY, alleging violations of the Telephone Consumer Protection Act relating to IEH’s alleged text message marketing.
+On January 13, 2021, a class action complaint was filed against iAnthus Empire Holdings, LLC (“IEH”) in the United States District Court for the Southern District of New York, alleging violations of the Telephone Consumer Protection Act relating to IEH’s alleged text message marketing.
 On February 1, 2021, the plaintiff filed a Notice of Dismissal Without Prejudice, dismissing all claims of the named, individual plaintiff and the unnamed members of the alleged class.

-non-debentureholding shareholders of the Company from the date the Company defaulted on its obligations under the Secured Notes to the date the Plan of Arrangement is implemented (the “Proposed Class”).
+non-debentureholding shareholders of the Company from the date the Company defaulted on its obligations pursuant to the Debentures to the date the Plan of Arrangement was or is implemented (the “Proposed Class”).
 The Proposed Class does not include shareholders who acquired the Company’s shares in the secondary market on or after May 30, 2019 and who held some or all of those securities until after the close of trading on April 5, 2020.
 Zaboroski seeks an unspecified amount of damages, including punitive damages, together with costs and interest.
 Zaboroski’s certification motion has not yet been scheduled.

 The entire disclosure for commitments, contingencies, and guarantees.